-Many credit cards offer car and travel insurance benefits.
+Many cards offer car and travel insurance benefits.

 Car insurance is usually for rentals, which will save you the extra fee they always try to charge before you pull out of the rental lot.

-Travel insurance comes in a few different forms, but most commonly offers you protection against cancelled flights, lost bags, and other trip disruptions.
-Make sure to read the terms carefully (I know, boring, but important) as they vary by card and company.
+Travel insurance comes in a few different forms, but most commonly offers you protection against canceled flights, lost bags, and other trip disruptions.
+Make sure to read the terms and fine print carefully (I know, boring, but important) as they vary by card and by the credit card company.

 Returns and Warranties